Filamentation near Hill's vortex: Introduction

 \subsection{Organization of the paper}

-In the rest of paper, we introduce preliminaries in Section 2 including orbital stability due to \cite{Choi2020} .
+In the rest of paper, we introduce preliminaries in Section 2 including orbital stability due to \cite{Choi2020}.
 Then, in Section 3, we prove the main estimate \eqref{main_est}.
 As a consequence, Corollary \ref{cor:vor:grow} follows.
 In Section 4, we present filamentation results (Corollaries \ref{cor:peri_growth}, \ref{cor:hessian_growth}).
+Unless otherwise specified, the $L^p$ norms are always taken with respect to the Lebesgue measure on $\bbR^3$.